In-person in White River Junction, Vermont

 Here’s how we begin together.

-The next step is to schedule a consultation call.
-This is a brief conversation to connect, answer any initial questions, and note anything important you’d like me to know.
+The next step is to schedule a free Intensive Exploration Call.
+This is a 20-30 minute conversation to connect, discuss what’s going on for you, answer questions, and determine whether an EMDR Intensive feels like the right way forward.